 Q: What is a critical mass?

-- A: It's a march --a monthly cyclist celebration held in many cities around the world to celebrate and vindicate the bike as a mean of transport.
-It's a once-in-a-month bike ride that takes place in different cities around the world to feature bikes as an urban mean of transport.
+- A: It's a march --a monthly cyclists celebration held in many cities around the world to celebrate and champion the bike as a mean of transport.
+IThe idea is to have fun while we stand up for our right to safe city riding.
 It's some sort of fun vindication --to stand up for our rights to safe city riding.

-Some of its mottos are: 'We're not blocking traffic.
+Some of our mottos are: 'We're not blocking traffic.
 We are traffic' or 'Ride daily.
 Celebrate monthly'.

 - A: Because, from the bike rider perspective, it aims to feature a critical view to the current city planning and urban mobility, based on private motor vehicles.
 Cars jam the traffic, pollute the air, weary both pedestrians and drivers, and they are expensive and selfish.

 Q: When?
 Where?

 - A: In Plaza de Cibeles, by the Post Office building, every last Thursday of the month at 20:00h (give or take 30 minutes).
 We say hello, inform the rest of the route and set out.
 Sometimes we hang out after the ride in order to talk about the ride itself or bikes in general.

 - Q: What's the route?

 - A: The route varies each time, but it always starts with a ride to Neptuno or Atocha and then back to Cibeles again.
 If there's time, we ride around Plaza de Cibeles.
 It's usually a 5 kilometres ride and it takes about an hour to finish it, but everyone is free to join or leave whenever he/she wants.

 - Ordinarily, the route is decided on the eve of ride in the distribution list.
 Anyone can suggest a specific itinerary, which should have some significance (potential bike routes, dangerous areas for riders, reaching an area where urban biking is encouraged...).